ehmatthes/pcc_2e/challenges/playing_cards.md

     - `shuffle_deck()`
     - `deal_hand()`

 *Prerequisites: There are no prerequisites for this challenge.
 If you haven't done the previous card-related challenges, and you want to jump in here, go ahead.
 If the class-based version of this challenge is too difficult, consider trying some of the earlier challenges in this series.*

+*You might need to see the short [guide to working with the `random` module](../../beyond_pcc/random_functions/) when implementing some of these methods.*

 ### Playing Cards 9-2: Go Fish